Fred West: Marriage

-Fred later admitted to having engaged in numerous affairs in the early years of his marriage, and fathered one illegitimate child with a woman from the Gorbals.
+Fred later admitted to having engaged in numerous affairs in the early years of his marriage, fathering one illegitimate child with a woman from the Gorbals.
 When Rena discovered her husband's infidelity, she began an affair with a man named John McLachlan.
 On one occasion, Fred discovered the pair in an embrace.
 He punched Rena, making her scream.
 In response, McLachlan punched Fred, who drew a knife and grazed McLachlan's abdomen.
 When punched by McLachlan a second time, Fred stopped defending himself.
 Years later, McLachlan recollected this incident: "He couldn't tackle a man, but he wasn't so slow in attacking women."
 He and Rena continued their affair, and McLachlan became increasingly aghast at Rena's bruises and black eyes.
 On each occasion it became apparent Fred had beaten his wife, McLachlan extensively beat Fred.
-In another instance, McLachlan witnessed Charmaine—little older than a toddler—ask Fred for an ice cream from his van; in response, Fred struck her across the head, triggering another beating from McLachlan.
+In another instance, McLachlan witnessed Charmaine—little older than a toddler—ask Fred for an ice cream from his van; in response, Fred struck her across the head, prompting another beating from McLachlan.

 On 4 November 1965, Fred accidentally ran over and killed a small boy in Glasgow with his van.
 He was cleared of any wrongdoing by police, but feared the hostile reaction and potential reprisals for the accident from the locals, upon whom he relied to make his living.
 In December, he returned to Gloucester with Charmaine and Anna Marie, renting a caravan at the Timberland Caravan Park in Bishop's Cleeve.
-Rena joined him in February 1966, accompanied by McNeill and McFall, who also moved into Fred's caravan (McNeill and McFall both came from impoverished backgrounds; both hoped to find work in England).
+Rena joined him in February 1966, accompanied by McNeill and McFall, who also moved into Fred's caravan.
+(McNeill and McFall both came from impoverished backgrounds; both hoped to find work in England.)
 Shortly after the move south, Fred found employment driving a lorry for a local abattoir.

 By early 1966, Fred had begun to exhibit dominance and control over all three women.
-He was also prone to violent mood swings, and Rena and McNeill typically bore the brunt of his fury; Fred also physically attacked his stepdaughter more than once.
+He was also prone to violent mood swings, with Rena and McNeill typically bearing the brunt of his fury.
+Fred also physically attacked his stepdaughter more than once.
 He is also reported to have begun sexually abusing Charmaine, and to have encouraged Rena to turn to prostitution to supplement his meagre income.